Bumblebees Are On Their Way To Extinction Because Of Climate Change, New Study Reveals

 The researchers discovered that as temperature and precipitation-related climate changes increased, so did the bumblebees’ risk for extinction.
 They believe this happens because bees are unable to tolerate extreme changes in temperature and precipitation, causing them to die off.

 The scientists note that bees prefer cooler and slightly damp climates in addition to a variation in seasons.
-As climate change contributes to hotter temperatures and dryer habitats, bees are less likely to colonize these areas and increase their number of species.
+As climate change contributes to hotter temperatures and dryer habitats, bees are less likely to colonize these areas and increase their number.

-New research demonstrates that widespread declines in bumble bee species that are better explained by the frequency of climate extremes than by changes in average temperatures.
-Learn more in this #SciMagPerspective: ($) https://t.co/Dn9iqoOD2n #Ecology pic.twitter.com/QcA227ibwN

 On both continents, researchers found a quick and widespread decline in bumblebee populations.
-Compared with the number of bees found between 1901 and 1974, the likelihood that a bumblebee species would be present in North America between 2000 and 2015 dropped by 46 percent and in Europe, by 17 percent.
+Compared with the number of bees found between 1901 and 1974, the likelihood that a bumblebee species would be present in North America between 2000 and 2015 dropped by 46 percent, and in Europe, by 17 percent.

 Dr. Jeremy Kerr, senior author of the study and a biology professor at the University of Ottawa, commented on how quickly the environment is changing over a relatively short period of time, noting that children born in the 21st century will not be able to experience the same environment that their parents and grandparents did.